 - Mission: Impossible 7

 - Home Alone

 There are still a number of upcoming films that haven’t yet been given the cancellation card, but we’re fully expecting more announcements over the next few weeks and months.

 There is a possibility that streaming services in general may be a substitute for the movie-going experience.
-We’re likely going to see a huge surge of streaming service accounts rise due to the number of people self-isolating and social distancing themselves.
+There's been a huge surge of streaming service accounts due to the number of people self-isolating and social distancing themselves.

-NBCUniversal is the first film label to jump on this trend, announcing that Emma, The Hunt and The Invisible Man will all be available across a number of services for two days for a suggested rental price of $19.99 (and similar prices in other markets).
-Trolls World Tour will also be released online.
+NBCUniversal is the first film label to jump on this trend, releasing Emma, The Hunt and The Invisible Man across a number of services for two days for a suggested rental price of $19.99 (and similar prices in other markets).
+Trolls World Tour is also available online.

 NBCUniversal CEO Jeff Shell told the Wall Street Journal that they would continue to release titles as home releases even after the pandemic.
 However, this has caused animosity with AMC Theatres, and now both Odeon and Cineworld are boycotting future films as long as this decision is in place.